ConnorScott-Ox/Professional-Profile/content/project/Editor Clinical Imaging/index.md

 # - icon: graduation-cap
 # - url: https://www.some.ox.ac.uk/
 slides:
-summary: Editorial Review Editor - Frontiers in Neuroimaging (Clinical Neuroimaging)
+summary: Frontiers in Neuroimaging is a multidisciplinary journal focused on expanding research on the physiological principles underlying typical and atypical brain functions to decrease the global burden of brain disorders.
 tags:
 - PeerReview
 title: Review Editor - Frontiers in Neuroimaging (Clinical Neuroimaging)